 During your home’s radon inspection, our licensed technicians come and set up a radon monitoring system inside your home.
 The test is completed over the course of 48 hours.
 Our team will come back to your home to pick up the radon testing device, where we take it back to our office, review your results, and determine a plan of action.

 If your radon inspection results come back with a radon level of 4.0 pCi/L or above, we will propose installing a radon mitigation system.
-Our team then comes back to your home to offer a free estimate on your system.
+Our team then comes back to your home to offer an estimate on your system.
 During this time, we also perform an on-site survey of your home, in order to determine the best place to install the mitigation system.

 Radon Mitigation Systems and Installations